What Does SEER Mean?

 The SEER value of a new system will always represent better efficiency than the SEER value of an old system, so even if both have a SEER value of 14, your older system doesn’t necessarily stay at that value throughout its life.
 You could say that the Seasonal Energy Efficiency Ratio value of your system could be as high as the number assigned to it, but that doesn’t mean it is always that SEER value.
 But is an 18 SEER better than a 14 SEER unit?
 Is the much more expensive 18 going to save you MORE money?
 The answer is yes, and no. The higher efficiency unit is typically twice as expensive as the base model, but they often come with rebates.
 It also helps to know what your energy costs over time will be.
 It depends on many factors that our seasoned professionals can help you estimate before you move forward with a purchase.

 We hear all the time, “What Does SEER Mean?”.
 The bottom line is that if your main concern is comfort, the higher SEER value will appeal to you.
-If your concern is the cost of the system replacement and recouping dollars based upon energy savings, a higher SEER AC or Heat Pump can achieve that for you.
+If your concern is the cost of the system replacement and recouping dollars based on energy savings, a higher SEER AC or Heat Pump can achieve that for you.
 Make sure to check us out on Facebook!
-Schedule a services of HVAC repair in Palm Coast, FL and surrounding areas.
-Call us at: (386)-244-9440 to know more.
+Schedule a services of HVAC repair in Palm Coast, FL, and surrounding areas.
+Call us at: (386) 222-1540 to know more.